Everything You Need to Know About the Psoas Major

 - One more superficial part, in the vertebrae of the thorax.

-- As well as being a muscle, the psoas major also acts as a messenger for the central nervous system.
+- As well as being a muscle, the psoas major acts as a messenger for the central nervous system.

 - Thus, an accelerated lifestyle, characterized by high doses of cortisol and adrenaline in the blood, will make the psoas major tense up.